 List of Contents

-By holding the ZL button while the Palamute is dashing, you'll enter the Drifting state.
-Tilt the control stick until a cloud of dust appears on the ground, then let go of ZL to unleash a speed boost that will help cover ground faster than ever.
+By holding the zL button (Shift button on PC) while the Palamute is dashing, you'll enter the Drifting state.
+Tilt the control stick until a cloud of dust appears on the ground, then let go of zL (or Shift) to unleash a speed boost that will help cover ground faster than ever.

 The direction you point the control stick isn't important, and it's not necessary to wait for a sharp corner to get a boost – simply tilting the control stick forward and using the drift to boost ahead on a straight path works just fine.

 In addition to moving around with ease, here are some additional benefits to riding your Palamute:

 Monster Hunter Rise: Sunbreak introduces a new command for Palamutes!
 This lets you mark items or endemic life on the map so you can find them more easily.
 You can access this menu using the Action Bar.